dshaplyko/github_copilot_practice/readme.md

 ### Step 12: Create a Merge Request
 1. Create a merge request on the platform using the summary generated in the previous step.

-## Additional Notes:
-- Use GitHub Copilot for assistance at each step.
-- Review and understand the generated code.
-- Run your tests frequently to validate each implementation step.
-- Ensure that all tests pass before completion.

-### Note for Participants
-This task is helpful for participants with any programming language background since you are not expected to write any code but rather utilize GitHub Copilot to go through its features.
-This exercise is designed to help you explore and get comfortable with what GitHub Copilot can do, regardless of your prior coding experience.